I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Hey.”
 Dr. Payton’s soft voice cut through my list making.
 His wide brown eyes moved over my face, concern etched between his eyebrows.
 “Hey, is everything okay?”

 “I’m sorry.
 That was rude.
-I should have excused myself,” I said on autopilot, my brain still working through next steps.
+I should have left the table,” I said on autopilot, my brain still working through next steps.
 I felt his eyes on me as I returned my phone to my backpack.
 His stare felt assessing, but not in the usual way.
 Usually, when people stared, I knew exactly what they were thinking.

-Depending on the person and context, it was either, Isn’t that the girl whose research on Bose-Einstein Condensates improved the reliability and power of infrared arrays?
-Wasn’t she ten when that happened?
+Depending on the person and context, it was either, Isn’t that the girl whose research on Bose-Einstein condensates improved the reliability and power of infrared arrays?
+Wasn’t she twelve when that happened?
 Or the person was thinking, Isn’t that one of Exotica and DJ Tang’s daughters?
-Is that the cool crazy one, or the wierdo math prodigy?
+Is that the cool crazy one or the weirdo math prodigy?

-“Don’t apologize.”
-Dr. Payton unexpectedly reached a hand across the table and covered mine, drawing my gaze back to his.
-Tangentially, I noticed his skin was warm and this was the first time he’d touched me.
-In fact, this was the first time someone other than my dentist or doctor had touched me other than to shake my hand since . . . well, since longer than I could remember.
+Tangentially, I noted his skin had been warm and that this was the first time he’d touched me other than a handshake.
+In fact, other than my one friend, Allyn, this was the first time someone had touched me to offer comfort since . . . well, since longer than I could remember.

 “Wrong?
 Help?”
 What?

 “All the color left your face.”
-Dr. Payton paused to studying me, the intensity of his frown increasing.
+Dr. Payton paused to study me, the intensity of his frown increasing.
 “Mona, what happened?
 Who was that?”

 Mona?
 The informality was a bucket of ice water, cutting through the haze of confusion.
-I blinked at him and the use of my first name, pulling my hand from his.
+I blinked at him and the use of my first name.
 For these last two weeks he’d been Dr. Payton and I’d been Ms. DaVinci, which was how interactions within my world worked.
 Always.

 Nothing was more sacred or worth protecting in academia than intellectual property, and everyone wanted to take credit for mine.

-Ostensibly surprised by my coolness, Dr. Payton rocked back on his heals and stuffed his hands in his pockets.
+Ostensibly surprised by my coolness, Dr. Payton rocked back on his heels and stuffed his hands in his pockets.
 “Absolutely.
 I understand,” he said, though it was obvious he didn’t understand.

 Placing my backpack on the chair, I furtively studied him as I zipped and unzipped it, searching for my wallet.
 I noted the cautious yet concerned way he continued to examine me, at the tense set of his jaw, like he was engaging in an internal debate.
 I had to swat away a pang of guilt and doubt.